 Most visa applications are processed by the Danish diplomatic missions around the world.

 If the diplomatic mission assess that the application needs further investigation, it will be passed on to the Danish Immigration Service.
-The application is sent via the Immigration Service’s electronic case handling system.
+The application is sent via the visa system.

 In certain situations, a Danish embassy or consulate will be required to ask the Danish Immigration Service to process an application.
 Read more about which applications the Immigration Service is required to process in section 28 of the Visa Executive Order

 When the diplomatic mission issues a visa you will receive an information sheet informing you about penalty periods, travel insurance and the fact that you must have sufficient financial means at your disposal when entering the Schengen region.
 Read Information Sheet to Visa Holders

 When the Immigration Service receives a visa application, we will send an invitation form to the person you have indicated will be your host, if you have not already submitted an invitation form or invitation ID at the diplomatic mission.

 Since the Immigration Service sends the invitation form to the host's address listed on the application, please ensure that the host's address in Denmark is correct.

 When the Immigration Service sends out an invitation form, we have yet to make a decision about whether you can be issued a visa to visit Denmark.